fbpx

 Learn More

-What Will I Do During A Hospital Placement?
+What Will I Do During Hospital Work Experience?

 When you’re doing a hospital placement, the types of things you’ll get to see and do can really vary depending on the hospital.
 You might find yourself helping a Junior Doctor on a ward round, spending time in Multi-Disciplinary Team (MDT) meetings, or observing the pharmacy department.

-The most important part of a hospital placement isn’t what you do – it’s what you learn from it.
+The most important part of hospital work experience isn’t what you do – it’s what you learn from it.
 Simply observing how things work and getting an insight into the reality of life as a Doctor is one of the most valuable things you can take from this experience.

 Take a look at this blog to find out what one medical student learned from their hospital placement.